Skip to main content

 Einola, Katja Maria, Zettinig, Peter, Mäkelä, Kristiina, Kauppila, Olli-Pekka and Butler, Christina Lea (2016) Multiple team membership – what drives employee commitment to competing demands?
 In: INGRoup Conference; 14-16 Jul 2016, Helsinki, Finland.
 (Unpublished)

 Lauring, Jakob, Paunova, Minna and Butler, Christina (2015) Openness to language and value diversity fosters multicultural team creativity and performance.
 In: 2015 Academy of Management (AOM) Annual Meeting: Opening Governance; 7-11 Aug 2015, Vancouver, British Columbia, Canada.
-(In Press)
+(Unpublished)

 Butler, Christina (2015) Exploring learning through doing : developing entrepreneurial leadership in final year undergraduates.
 In: HEEG Annual Conference 2015; 11 - 12 Jun 2015, Southampton, U.K..
 (Unpublished)

 Butler, Christina (2015) New challenges for leading teams in global team-based organizations.
 In: 2015 Academy of Management (AOM) Annual Meeting: Opening Governance; 7-11 Aug 2015, Vancouver, British Columbia, Canada.
-(In Press)
+(Unpublished)

 Zander, Lena and Butler, Christina (2014) Globalisation and the diminishing influence of national culture on company culture.
 In: European Academy of Management (EURAM) Annual Conference 2014: Waves and Winds of Strategic Leadership for Sustainable Competitiveness; 4-7 Jun 2014, Valencia, Spain.
 (Unpublished)